intpixpro/Apps-on-EKS/README.md

 $ make run_memory_load_on_app
 ```

-In a few minutes you should get alet notification to you email.
+In a few minutes you should get alet notification to you email about load memory.

 ## 8. Destroying EKS cluster